You Can’t Rush Your Healing

 It’s been gritty and dirty and painful …. and SLOW.

-But… I can also look back and see the beauty that has emerged… that is still evolving.
+And yet - I can also look back and see the beauty that has emerged… that is still emerging.

-Each day I feel stronger.
+Each day I feel a little stronger.
 Clearer.
 More grounded.
 More alive.
-More awake.
-Proud… and humble… All while feeling a bit sore … and impatient.
+Proud and humble.
+A little sore … A lot impatient.

 It’s got me thinking about nature.